fbef0102/Game-Private_Plugin/L4D_插件/Witch_女巫/l4d_with_crowns_database_remake/readme.md

 		// Numbers of real survivor players required at least to enable this plugin l4d_with_crowns_database_remake_survivor_required "2"

+		// If 1, Announce in chatbox when someone crowns the witch. l4d_with_crowns_database_remake_announce "1"

+		// Top 5 panel shows up when someone crowns the witch (0=Off, 1=Display only for attacter, 2=Display for all players) l4d_with_crowns_database_remake_top5_display "2"

 		// Database to save crown to.
 		// (MySQL & SQLite supported)
 		l4d_with_crowns_database_remake_sql "crowns"